vergenzt/dbt-inline-docs/README.md

-# dbt-moddocs
+# dbt-inline-docs

-> *dbt modular docs - write Javadoc-style inline dbt model & column docs (no more separate YAML files!)*
+> *Write inline Javadoc-style dbt model & column docs (no more separate YAML files!)*

 Advantages:
  - Reduce risk of docs getting out of sync with implementation by keeping documentation next to the code.